Social Media Tools

 2. Audit Your Current Reputation

-Auditing your current reputation can help you determine where you’d like to engage with your audience, your brand’s existing sentiment among users and other needs — this can range from frequently responding to customer complaints, improving review ratings or tracking KPIs like sentiment analysis.
+Auditing your current reputation can help you determine where you’d like to engage with your audience, your brand’s existing sentiment among users and other needs.
+This can range from frequently responding to customer complaints, improving review ratings or tracking KPIs like sentiment analysis.
 The insights you gain will help identify the gaps a new tool can support.

 3. Evaluate Must-Have Features